 Your employees are an integral part of your company.
 They help you secure new clients, offer different products, and build your company.
 It’s important to learn how to hire Madagascar employees and stay compliant while finding top talent that will give you a competitive edge.
 However, you have to worry about meeting Madagascar’s employment compliance laws while building a new company location and running your parent company.

 Globalization Partners is a global PEO that will help you expand without the hassle of compliance.
 We’ll act as the Employer of Record to handle employment compliance on your behalf and hire employees who work for you.
-When you choose us, you’ll only have to focus on running your company — not worrying about the risk.
+When you choose us, you’ll only have to focus on running your company — not worrying about the risk of recruiting and hiring.

 How to Hire Employees in Madagascar

-You must hire all Madagascar employees using a written employment contract in the local language.
+You must hire all Madagascar employees using a written employment contract in Malagasy or French.
 The contract should include compensation, benefits, termination requirements, working hours, and similar factors.
 If your offer letter or employment contract includes salary or compensation amounts, they should be in Malagasy ariary instead of another currency.
 After your employee signs the contract, you need to give them a copy, then keep another for your records.

 Madagascar allows fixed-term contracts of a minimum duration of six months, but no more than two years.
 These contracts do not enter the normal activities of the establishment and should relate to specific work that will get done by the end of the contract.
 If you renew the contract twice, it will transfer automatically to an open-ended employment contract.